Balochistan Govt To Issue Allowance For Health Workers, Paramedics - UrduPoint

 Balochistan Govt To Issue Allowance For Health Workers, Paramedics

-Balochisatn has decided to issue Professional Allowance for the health workers and paramedical staff of the health department

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Oct, 2020 ) :Balochisatn has decided to issue Professional Allowance for the health workers and paramedical staff of the health department.
+QUETTA, (UrduPoint / Pakistan Point News - 11th Oct, 2020 ) :Balochistan has decided to issue Professional Allowance for the health workers and paramedical staff of the health department.

 The professional allowance would be awarded to the employees from grade 2 to 14, said an official of the Balochistan government.